-If you have an automated measuring system (AMS) at your plant, you are obliged to carry out quality assurance within the defined time frame.
-If you do not meet the regulatory requirements for quality assurance of AMS, you risk losing the right to operate the plant.
+If you have an automated measuring system (AMS) at your plant, you are obligated to carry out quality assurance within a defined time frame.
+If you do not meet regulatory requirements for quality assurance of AMS, you risk losing the right to operate the plant.

-You are furthermore obliged to keep the rules on quality assurance of AMS from the tax authorities, who may fine you or issue elevated taxes due to lack of compliance.
+Further to that, you must uphold the rules on quality assurance of AMS required from the tax authorities, who may fine you or issue elevated taxes due to lack of compliance.

-Furthermore, with quality assurance of AMS you may ensure that your automated measuring systems are adjusted correctly and according to current legislation.
-This way you will avoid mistakes and flaws in measurements such of e.g. NOX, sulphur and carbon dioxide and ensure correct tax payment.
+We can ensure that your automated measuring systems are adjusted correctly and according to current legislation.
+This way you will avoid incorrect measurements of e.g. NOX, sulphur and carbon dioxide, while at the same time ensuring correct tax payment.

 Quality assurance of AMS with FORCE Technology

-- hold many years’ experience in the field of air emission monitoring
+- hold many years of experience in the field of air emission monitoring

-- hold a large staff of experienced air pollution specialists and sampling technicians
+- have a large staff of experienced air pollution specialists and sampling technicians

 - have broad and updated knowledge on environmental legislation and norms